CAlmazan3/Data-Analaysis_Projects/README.md

 ### Mexican Toy Sales analysis
 - An analysis based on toy sales and profits in Mexico.
 I find seasonal trends, top toy products, and the value of the stores inventory.
 I also recommend how to reach peak profit due to certain relationships that caused high profits in the data.

+### LeBron James Career analysis
+- An analysis on LeBron James and his career and how his game has evolved over the last 20 years!!!
+Very fun project that consists of a dashboard from Tableau and a pdf of the analysis.
+This was just a really fun project where I didn't really want to stress over too much, but as an NBA fan, I really enjoyed working on it and taking a break from your average analysis in business.